 Watch this video to see how EASY it is to make this delicious and refreshing watermelon mimosa!

 Refreshing Watermelon Mimosa is a perfect summer cocktail made with fresh sweet watermelon juice and sparkling wine (alcoholic or non-alcoholic).
 It's great to sip on a patio or have for brunch | Imagelicious

 - 1.5 cup watermelon, diced

 - 200 ml sparkling wine

 Using a regular blender or a hand blender blend the watermelon chunks until they become smooth.
 You can strain the resulting watermelon but I prefer to keep it a bit thick.

 Add Campari or pomegranate juice.

-Pour the mixture into two glasses and top with sparkling wine.
+Pour the mixture into two glasses and top with sparkling wine (alcoholic or non-alcoholic).

 It's better if both watermelon and sparkling wine are chilled.

 (This blog post was first published on July 25, 2017)